HardwareMarch 24, 2026 Updated May 19, 2026 14 min read

 Electricity.
 A Mac Mini M4 running 24/7 consumes roughly $3-5/month.
 A desktop with an RTX 4090 under load uses significantly more, roughly $15-30/month depending on electricity rates and inference frequency.

 Your time.
-The initial setup takes 2-4 hours for someone comfortable with the command line.
-Ongoing maintenance (model updates, Ollama updates, troubleshooting WSL2 networking issues, resolving model discovery timeouts) adds 1-3 hours per month.
+Initial setup is 1-2 hours with a recent OpenClaw release (ollama pull <model>, point the native Ollama provider at http://localhost:11434, run openclaw doctor).
+Ongoing maintenance (model updates, Ollama updates, occasional WSL2 networking gotchas) adds 1-3 hours per month.

 For the full comparison of which cloud providers cost what for OpenClaw, our provider guide covers five alternatives that are cheaper than most people expect.